readthedocs/ethical-ad-server/README.rst

 ---------------------------

 This code is what powers our `EthicalAds network <https://www.ethicalads.io/>`_.
-If you are just looking for a way to serve ethical ads, we'd recommend you give our existing network a try.
+If you are looking for a way to serve ethical ads to developers, we highly recommend that you give our existing network a try.
+If you are interested in handling your own ads sales while serving ads ethically, please get in contact with us as we are currently building a solution for you!

 Documentation
 -------------